 We know this may make things more confusing, which is why we’ve put the below FAQs together so you can learn more about what both RCS and RBM are, and what the key differences are.

-For answers to other questions and more detailed answers on the below, be sure to tune into Vibes CIO & Co-Founder, Alex Campbell, and CTO Brian Garofola for an insightful Q&A on all things RCS.
+For answers to other questions and more detailed answers on the below, be sure to check out Vibes' CIO & Co-Founder, Alex Campbell, and CTO Brian Garofola for an insightful Q&A on all things RCS.

 RCS Business Messaging FAQ